About Hummingbird Natives

 Fall is often the ideal time to plant most native species in New England.
 Fall planting offers several key advantages: rainfall is usually more plentiful, temperatures are cooler (reducing heat stress), and the warm fall soil temperatures allow roots to grow until the ground freezes.
 This gives plants a strong foundation for the following spring and helps them survive the hot, dry conditions of the next summer with their more extensive root systems.

 Spring planting is also excellent, particularly for more tender natives or if you missed the fall window.
-The ideal spring timing is after the last frost date, which varies across Massachusetts from early May in warmer areas to mid-June in colder regions.
-Massachusetts is in USDA hardiness zones 5-7, with an average growing season of about 150 days between the last spring frost and first fall frost.
+The ideal spring timing is after the last frost date.

 -